Islamic State insurgency in the North Caucasus

-The Islamic State insurgency in the North Caucasus refers to the ongoing terror activity of the Islamic State branch in the North Caucasus after the insurgency of the Caucasus Emirate.
+The Islamic State insurgency in the North Caucasus refers to the involvement of ISIS and its affiliates in the region, where local militant groups pledged allegiance to the organization and engaged in attacks aimed at destabilizing Russia's North Caucasus republics, Georgia, and Azerbaijan to create an Islamic Caliphate.

 History

 From 2015, during the Insurgency in the North Caucasus, after the series of killings of leaders of the Caucasus Emirate by the Russian army between 2013 and 2014, they led to the weakening of the terrorist organization, leaving several members of IS, veterans of the Syrian Civil War and the Civil War in Iraq, founded a Province of IS in the North Caucasus.
 On 23 June 2015, IS's spokesman Abu Mohammad al-Adnani accepted these pledges and announced the creation of a new Wilayah, or Province, covering the North Caucasus region.
 Adnani named Asildarov as the IS leader of this area and called on other militants in the region to follow him.

 The first attack of the group occurred on a Russian military base in southern Dagestan on 2 September 2015.
 In a video also released in September, Asildarov called on IS supporters in the Caucasus to join the fight there, rather than travel to Iraq and Syria.

 From 2015 to 2017, the group made other attacks on civilians and the security fources, causing more than 180 deaths.
-By the end of 2017, a lot of the subversive and terrorist groups operating in North Caucasus were eliminated and the Insurgency in the North Caucasus was officially declared over on 19 December of the same year, when FSB Director Alexander Bortnikov announced the final elimination of the insurgent underground in the North Caucasus.
+By the end of 2017, a lot of the subversive and terrorist groups operating in North Caucasus were eliminated and the insurgency in the North Caucasus was officially declared over on 19 December of the same year, when FSB Director Alexander Bortnikov announced the final elimination of the insurgent underground in the North Caucasus.

+2018

-After this, the Caucasus Emirate and the IS Caucasus Province was disbanded, leaving a lot of underground groups to continue the insurgency.
-From the end of the Insurgency in the North Caucasus, the most violent terrorist attack perpetrated by the Islamic State in Russia was the mass shooting into a church in Kizlyar on 18 February 2018 causing six deaths (including the perpetrator) and 4 injured.
+After this, the Caucasus Emirate and the IS Caucasus Province were disbanded, leaving a lot of underground groups to continue the insurgency.
+From the end of the insurgency in the North Caucasus, one of the most violent terrorist attack perpetrated by the Islamic State in Russia was the mass shooting into a church in Kizlyar on 18 February 2018 causing six deaths (including the perpetrator) and 4 injuries.

 On 21 April 2018, in a clash between Russian security forces and IS, nine IS militants were killed in Dagestan.

 On 20 August 2018, IS launched attacks in Chechnya, injuring a number of policemen; five suspected IS members were killed.

+On 31 December 2018, an apartment block collapse in Magnitogorsk, Chelyabinsk Oblast, Russia.
+The collapse, claimed by IS-CP but later denied, killed 39 people and injured 17 more.

+2019

 On 24 January 2019, IS attacked a police post, leaving four IS members killed and one policeman injured in Kabardino-Balkaria.

-On July 1, ISIS claimed responsibility for an attack on a police officer at a checkpoint in the Achkhoy-Martonovsky district of Chechnya, who was stabbed to death.
+On 1 July 2019, IS claimed responsibility for an attack on a police officer at a checkpoint in the Achkhoy-Martonovsky district of Chechnya, who was stabbed to death.
 The attacker was shot and killed as he threw a grenade at other officers.